Teenager who murdered ex-girlfriend in street after stalking her detained for life

 CCTV showed him wearing a snood and a baseball cap and ducking out of sight as he followed Holly and her friends around the town centre.

-He also stabbed a teenage boy who intervened to try to stop the attack.
+He also stabbed a teenage boy who intervened to try to stop the attack which was so savage that the weapon broke and the blade snapped.

-He was convicted of murder following a trial at Newcastle Crown Court, and was sentenced at the same court on Friday.
+MacPhail was convicted of murder following a trial at Newcastle Crown Court in August and sentenced at the same court on Friday.

 Last month the judge lifted a reporting restriction which had prevented the media from identifying him due to his age.